als-computing/splash_flows_globus/docs/mkdocs/docs/hpss.md

 HPSS is the tape-based data storage system we use for long term storage of experimental data at the ALS.
 Tape storage, while it may seem antiquated, is still a very economical and secure medium for infrequently accessed data as tape does not need to be powered except for reading and writing.
 This requires certain considerations when working with this system.

+## Overview

+**Purpose:** Archive and retrieve large experimental datasets using HPSS.
+**Approach:** Use HPSS tools (hsi and htar) within a structured transfer framework orchestrated via SFAPI and SLURM jobs.
+**Key Considerations:** File sizes should typically be between 100 GB and 2 TB.
+Larger projects are segmented into multiple archives.

 In `orchestration/transfer_controller.py` we have included two transfer classes for moving data from CFS to HPSS and vice versa (HPSS to CFS).
 We are following the [HPSS best practices](https://docs.nersc.gov/filesystems/HPSS-best-practices/) outlined in the NERSC documentation.

 HPSS is intended for long-term storage of data that is not frequently accessed, and users should aim for file sizes between 100 GB and 2 TB.
 Since HPSS is a tape system, we need to ensure storage and retrieval commands are done efficiently, as it is a mechanical process to load in a tape and then scroll to the correct region on the tape.

 While there are Globus endpoints for HPSS, the NERSC documentation recommends against it as there are certain conditions (i.e. network disconnection) that are not as robust as their recommended HPSS tools `hsi` and `htar`, which they say is the fastest approach.
 Together, these tools allow us to work with the HPSS filesystem and carefully bundle our projects into `tar` archives that are built directly on HPSS.
+Another couple of drawbacks to using Globus here is 1) if you have small files, you need to tar them regardless before transferring, and 2) HPSS does not support collab accounts (i.e. alsdev).

 ## Working with `hsi`